ff178/terraform-devops-project/README.md

   - The ALB is accessible via a custom domain, e.g., `wordpress.yourdomain.com`.
   - DNS records are created in a Route 53 hosted zone.

+**Verification**:
+1. Verify everything was created property in AWS console.
+2. Verify ALB is working property by DNS name.
+3. Verify DNS record by the link `wordpress.yourdomain.com`

 ### Step 3: RDS Cluster

 Create a highly available RDS Cluster: